WRU eyes extra showpiece matches in Cardiff

 The Principality Stadium will host Wales' two World Cup warm-up games against England on 5 August and world champions South Africa two weeks later.

-The Cardiff ground traditionally hosts four autumn international matches in November, but that does not happen in a World Cup year so the extra games would help the WRU's turnover.
+The Cardiff ground traditionally hosts four autumn international matches in November, but that does not happen in a World Cup year so the extra games would help the WRU's turnover and create more money for the game in Wales.

 League clash